 Forecasts and projections have been prepared for 2020 and 2021 looking at a range of what are considered possible outcomes in the Group's trading performance and cash flow, including a severe but plausible one addressing what is currently considered to be the remote circumstance of no races being staged in 2020.
 In this most severe outcome the forecasts indicate that additional funding may be needed in addition to that expected to be available to the Group through existing facilities.
-Notwithstanding this, the company is supported by Delta Topco's confirmation that, during the period, it intends to provide additional financial support to the company and its fellow subsidiaries should it be required.
-This intention to provide financial support is also supported by similar assurances Delta Topco itself has received from the company's ultimate parent, Liberty, and as such the company believes it will have access to sufficient liquidity, including any additional funding as may be needed, to be able to meet its liabilities for a period of at least 12 months from the date of approval of these financial statements.
+Notwithstanding this, the Group is supported by Liberty's confirmation that, during the period, it intends to provide additional financial support to the Group should it be required.
+Whilst the company anticipates having the need for only limited, if indeed any, liquidity, the directors believe it will have access to any additional funding as required in order to meet any liabilities that arise for a period of at least 12 months from the date of approval of these financial statements.